Methodology and data

 Data sources

-Insynode uses structured occupation and skills data (for example, ESCO) to show role skill requirements.
-Insynode also uses the Upleashed 0 to 5 capability framework to keep ratings consistent and comparable.
+Insynode uses structured occupation and skills data from ESCO to show role skill requirements.
+The Upleashed 0 to 5 capability framework (see above) keeps ratings consistent and comparable across roles and users.

 How we use analytics